hercules-390/hyperion/README_CMakeBuildPrelim.txt

 same manner as 1Stop, but it uses CMake rather than autotools to create the build files.

-What about Windows?
+- What about Windows?

 At the moment, you cannot use CMake to build Hercules for Windows.
-The next major revision to the CMake build of Hercules will support Windows builds.
+The next major version of the CMake build for Hercules will support Windows Windows builds.

-Does the CMake build work on Apple?
+- Does the CMake build work on Apple?

 Maybe.
 We welcome testers.
 An early test report showed that CMake completed, SoftFloat-3a built successfully, but Hercules failed to compile.
 We have not received console logs or other files to help diagnose the issue.

-I tried it, but it did not work.
+- I tried it, but it did not work.
 What should I do?

-See the section "** What to do when it fails" below, and build using autogen.sh and configure.
+See the section "** What To Do When it Fails," below.
+And while the issue is being sorted out, you can build using autogen.sh and configure.

-I reported a problem.
+- I reported a problem.
 When will it get fixed?

 The CMake build, like all of Hercules, is supported by volunteer developers, conscientious programmers who hate to see their work